 It is also known as Imperial Zebra, the largest wild Equid (a Mammal for the horse family) and most threatened of the three Zebra Species, the other two being Plain Zebra and Mountain Zebra, only about 2000 gravy zebra are left in the wild.
 The Gravy Zebra has narrow white and Black Stripes, taller than other Zebra Species and big ears.
 It is only found in Kenya and Ethiopia.

 3.)
 The Beisa Oryx.

-As we drove to the park this was the first animal we spotted, our guide told us we will have a good time in the reserve for spotting one of the special five as the first animal.
+As we drove to the park this was the first animal we spotted.
+Our guide told us we would have a good time in the reserve for spotting one of the special five as the first animal.

 There are two species, the common Beisa Oryx found throughout the horn of Africa and north of Tana River.
 The second Species is the fringe-eared Oryx found in the South of the Tana River and some parts of Tanzania.

 They are also known as the Gazelle Giraffe because of their definitive long neck.
 It can incredibly go for entire life without drinking water, enabling them to comfortably adapt to dry land.
 The Males have lyre-shaped like Horns.